 Bigg Boss 13 NEW Promo: Salman Khan Confuses Us With ‘Super Tedha’ Twist

 Colors' controversial reality show, Bigg Boss 13 makers are leaving no stone unturned to create hype around the show.
-The show is all set to hit the television screens by this month end (September) and the makers have dropped yet another promo which hints that the destination will be closer than ever before.
+The show is all set to hit the television screens by this month-end (September) and the makers have dropped yet another promo which hints that the destination will be closer than ever before.

 Bigg Boss 13 New Promo

-In the new promo, Salman Khan is seen inside hourglass (quicksand) timer and clocks are seen in his background.
+In the new promo, Salman Khan is seen inside an hourglass (quicksand) timer and clocks are seen in his background.
 He reveals the ‘super tedha' twist i.e., the finale will be in four weeks and the competition will get tougher post that.

 BB 13 Promos Are Confusing!

-A few days ago, the makers have released a couple of promos.
-In the first promo, Salman Khan was seen as a station master, while in the second one, he was seen with two other celebrities - Surbhi Jyoti and Karan Wahi.
+A few days ago, the makers released a couple of promos.
+In the first promo, Salman Khan was seen as a stationmaster, while in the second one, he was seen with two other celebrities - Surbhi Jyoti and Karan Wahi.
 And now, the new promo, all of which have left us confused yet excited.

 Tentative List Of Contestants

-Meanwhile, Devoleena Bhattacharjee, Shaleen Bhanot and his ex wife Dalljiet Kaur, Karan Patel, Shivin Narang and other popular celebrities have been approached for the show, but none of them have confirmed about their participation.
+Meanwhile, Devoleena Bhattacharjee, Shaleen Bhanot and his ex-wife Dalljiet Kaur, Karan Patel, Shivin Narang and other popular celebrities have been approached for the show, but none of them have confirmed their participation.

 A Few Confirmed Contestants